Azure/dotnet-template-azure-iot-edge-module/README.md

 docker run -d -p 5000:5000 --name registry registry:2
 ```

-### Build docker image for your module
+### Build your module

-Navigate to the module directory we just created, you could build the module in any architecture as you want, let's take windows-x64 for example:
+Navigate to the module directory we just created, you could build the module in any architecture as you want, let's take linux-x64 for example:

 ```
 dotnet build
-dotnet publish -f netcoreapp2.0 -o .\out\windows-x64\
+dotnet publish -f netcoreapp2.0 -o .\out\linux-x64\
-copy .\Docker\windows-x64\Dockerfile .\out\windows-x64\
+copy .\Docker\linux-x64\Dockerfile .\out\linux-x64\
-docker build --build-arg EXE_DIR=. -t localhost:5000/<lower_case_module_name>:latest .\out\windows-x64\
+docker build --build-arg EXE_DIR=. -t localhost:5000/<name_your_module>:latest .\out\linux-x64\
 ```

 ### Push the image to local registry